+- 2. Prepare a mental layout before producing the using tools. - 3.
 The following component diagram has been drawn considering all the points mentioned above.
-Component diagram of an order management system

 Where to Use Component Diagrams?

 Component diagrams are special type of UML diagrams used for different purposes.